Aeronautics whizz inspiring young women to reach for the stars

 "We can only hope it doesn't take as long as it has to get to where we are now."

-But Broad didn't see success as a target number that had to be hit.
+But Darby didn't see success as a target number that had to be hit.

 "For me success is when a child doesn't restrict their exploration of career choices due to the limits society and circumstance of birth place on them," she said.